 Head of the department: Prof. Dr. Robert Sausen

-Current research topics include:
+The research topics include

 - coupled dynamical and chemical processes in the global atmosphere

-- traffic and climate
+- clouds and convection in global climate models

-The department uses the following simulation models:
+The department uses mainly the following simulation models: